Army Counterintelligence Command Soldiers compete, earn coveted German Armed Forces badges

 |0

-This work, Army Counterintelligence Command Soldiers compete, earn coveted German Armed Forces badges [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Counterintelligence Command Soldiers compete, earn coveted German Armed Forces badges, by Adam Lowe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT